top of page

 • Loosen tight clothing and cover the person with a blanket.
 Don't give the person anything to drink.

-• If there's vomiting or bleeding from the mouth, turn the person on his or her side to prevent choking.
+• If the person is vomiting or bleeding from the mouth, turn him or her on his or her side to prevent choking.

 • If there are no signs of breathing, coughing or movement, begin CPR.
 Do uninterrupted chest presses — about 100 every minute — until paramedics arrive.

 • Get emergency treatment even if symptoms start to improve.
-After anaphylaxis, it's possible for symptoms to recur.
+After anaphylaxis, symptoms can recur.
 Monitoring in a hospital setting for several hours is usually necessary.

 If you're with someone having signs of anaphylaxis, don't wait to see whether symptoms get better.
 Seek emergency treatment right away.
 In severe cases, untreated anaphylaxis can lead to death within half an hour.
 Allergies recognition and treatment are covered in detail within Occupational First Aid Courses.